Feed-in tariffs in Germany

 Feed-in electricity tariffs (FiT) were introduced in Germany to encourage the use of new energy technologies such as wind power, biomass, hydropower, geothermal power and solar photovoltaics.
 Feed-in tariffs are a policy mechanism designed to accelerate investment in renewable energy technologies by providing them remuneration (a "tariff") above the retail or wholesale rates of electricity.
 The mechanism provides long-term security to renewable energy producers, typically based on the cost of generation of each technology.
 Technologies such as wind power, for instance, are awarded a lower per-kWh price, while technologies such as solar PV and tidal power are offered a higher price, reflecting higher costs.
+A downside of generous feed-in tariffs is that wind or photovoltaic generation is not always installed in locations where it is the most needed or where it can produce the most power.

 As of July 2014, feed-in tariffs range from 3.33 ¢/kWh (4.4 ¢/kWh) for hydropower facilities over 50 MW to 12.88 ¢/kWh (17.3 ¢/kWh) for solar installations on buildings up to 30 kW_{p} and 19 ¢/kWh (25.5 ¢/kWh) for offshore wind.

 On 1 August 2014, a revised Renewable Energy Sources Act or EEG (2014) (colloquially called EEG 2.0) entered into force.
 The government will now stipulate specific deployment corridors to control the uptake of renewables and the feed-in tariffs themselves will be determined by auction.

 The aim is to meet Germany's renewable energy goals of 40 to 45% of electricity consumption in 2025 and 55% to 60% in 2035.
 The policy also aims to encourage the development of renewable technologies, reduce external costs, and increase security of energy supply.